 I love the T-Rex skeleton they display in the stairwell of the Life Sciences / Department of Integrative Biology Building.
 It’s the most complete T-Rex skeleton in existence, with only 3 tail bones missing.
 The Valley Life Sciences building was the largest academic building in the nation when it was built, covering three acres (but then Harvard built a bigger one).

 Berkeley offers degrees in 350 programs through 14 different colleges, ranging from Business, Education, Engineering, Chemistry, Public Health, Public Policy, and others.
 The university’s newly opened East Asian library houses the world’s largest collection of historical Japanese maps.

-For additional admission and diversity information about UC Berkeley and other UC campuses, please download Magellan College Counseling’s UC Quick Facts on our Resources page.
+For additional admission and diversity information about UC Berkeley and other UC campuses, review this extensive blog post.
+You can also download Magellan College Counseling’s UC Quick Facts on our Resources page.

-Magellan counselors have visited UC Berkeley several times.
-You can see all of our photos here!
+Magellan counselors have visited UC Berkeley so many times that we could give you the tour!
+You can scroll through all of our photos from multiple visits below.